Home GTM Server-Side Pantheon - Part 3 - Integrate A Marketer's Go-To Tools - Google Sheets & BigQuery

 Writing Data to BigQuery with GTM Server-Side

-I chose a relatively uncomplicated use case for demonstration purposes: Writing purchase revenue (value
+I chose a relatively uncomplicated use case for demonstration purposes: Writing purchase revenue (value) and profit data alongside user identifiers (user_id and client_id) to BQ.

 Upon successful purchase, the data is captured in the GTM web container and then dispatched to the GTM server container.
 The Chaos tag in the GTM server container sends the data to BQ.
 For this purpose, I use the Write to BigQuery tag template since I also want to include profit data, which is made available through the Soteria variable template.